Lineage

 | Incident response | When an agent does something unexpected, trace who delegated the authority and what scope was granted |

-| Cross-service auditing | Correlate actions across multiple services using client_reference_id |
+| Cross-service auditing | Correlate actions across multiple services using task_id, parent_invocation_id, and upstream_service |

 Next steps

-- Authentication — How principals are identified and tokens issued
+- Authentication — How principals are identified and tokens issued.

-- Delegation & Permissions — How authority flows through delegation chains
+- Delegation & Permissions — How authority flows through delegation chains.

-- Checkpoints & Trust — How audit evidence is verified
+- Checkpoints & Trust — How audit evidence is verified.